All Episodes

 I just don't.

-There's something about lying, like when my kids would get in trouble when they were young, they're not young anymore.
+Like when my kids would get in trouble when they were young, they're not young anymore.

-If they lie now, they're really in trouble.
+They're really in trouble.

 Stop.

-I am more streetwise than you will ever be in 40 lifetimes, which is a good thing because I don't want you to live the life that I've had to live.
+I am more street-wise than you will ever be in 40 lifetimes, which is a good thing because I don't want you to live the life that I've had to live.

 It's what parents do.

-They're not liars, they're honest kids.
+They're honest kids.

-Because I felt it was important that they learn to tell the truth, accept responsibility when they do something wrong.
+I'd always literally, you know, punish them more if they were telling a lie than anything else because I felt it was important that they learn to tell the truth, accept responsibility when they do something wrong.

-You know, you can make a mistake when you do it the second, third, and fourth time.
+You know, you can make a mistake.

-I would argue that's a choice, not a mistake anymore.
+When you do it the second, third, and fourth time, I would argue that's a choice, not a mistake anymore.

-And what we watched last night while Hannity was going on it, and I I just flat out refused to do this the way the mob and the media does it.
+And what we watched last night while Hannity was going on it, and I just flat out refused to do this the way the mob and the media does it.

 But last night, we all know what the process is.